quixio/quix-samples/csharp/advanced/Bridge.Codemasters/README.md

 ## How to run

-1. Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library
+1. Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Samples

-2. Click `Edit code` on the library item to fork the project to your own Git repo
+2. Click `Edit code` on the sample to fork the project to your own Git repo

 3. Clone or download the code to your local machine